ShantiKumariGautam/CanaraSync.AI/README.md

 4. Start the Development Server
    `npx expo start`

-5. This will open the Expo Dev Tools in your browser.

-Press i to run on iOS simulator (macOS only)

-Press a to run on Android emulator

-Or scan the QR code using the Expo Go app on your phone
+5. Scan the QR code using the Expo Go app on your phone.

 ## Usage Instructions